Mexico concerned by Chinese retailer Shein's use of a Mayan design

 The Mexican government has called in the past for large foreign firms to explain instances of what it says is commercial exploitation of distinctive elements of Mexico's culture in their products.

-(Report by Lizbeth Díaz Writing by Noe Torres and Gabriel Araujo Editing by Frances Kerry)
+(Report by Lizbeth Díaz Writing by Noe Torres and Gabriel Araujo Editing by Frances Kerry and Bernadette Baum)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))